I have a quick and easy computer desk makeover for you today, in fact it makes me wonder why it took me so long to get to it.

 Then it was back up on all fours.
 You can see that I also was busy spraying my cabinet door coat racks.

-After 2 light coats of the DIY chalky paint primer I used the semi-gloss paint as a topcoat giving 2 more light coats with the Finish Max.
+After 2 light coats of the DIY chalky paint primer on the computer desk, I used the semi-gloss paint as a topcoat giving 2 more light coats with the Finish Max.
 If you’ve ever painted slats by hand, you know that there can be a lot of dripping going on, causing you to paint one side, then catch the runs on the other side.
 My Finish Max gave these slats a flawless finish.
 It never disappoints.

 In between the semi-gloss coats I did a light sanding with some brown paper, wiping away the dust before the final coat of semi-gloss to seal the chalky paint primer.